 Today, I am excited to announce the launch of my new course AWS CodePipeline Step by Step on Udemy!
 In this post, I will talk about what you will learn in this course section by section.
 Besides, I will also share a

-discount coupon for the launch in the end.
+discount coupon special to launch in the end.

 What will you learn in this course?

 These are the main topics you will learn in this course shortly:

 How to build your CI/CD pipelines using AWS CodePipeline to automate your deployments to Amazon EC2 instances and S3 buckets.

 How to use AWS CodeCommit, CodeBuild, and CodeDeploy with AWS CodePipeline to create your workflow.

 How to use AWS CloudFormation with CodePipeline to create and delete stacks automatically in each pipeline execution.

 How to configure manual approvals and pipeline notifications.

 Different CodeDeploy deployment types with their advantages and disadvantages.